 As a general rule, it’s also a good idea to have a sense of the range of typical timing for a certain milestone, instead of just knowing the average.
 An average time isn’t always useful, and can worry parents who don’t need to be worried, when it comes to milestones that can happen at any time over a span of many months and still be completely on track.

 Children are most likely to explore, learn, and broaden their horizons when they feel confident about what they’re doing, so it’s a good idea for parents whose children tend to hit milestones on the later side of normal to try not to think too much about timing.
-Each toddler meets milestones when he’s ready.
+Each toddler meets milestones when they're ready.
 If you do suspect a problem though, Baby‘s doctor is a great resource, and can help come up with the right interventions.

 Tamara Guo.
 “Child Development: Is My Child Average or Developmentally Behind?”
 Day2DayParenting.
 Thrive Place, LP, July 24 2014.
 Web.